flowoilwell/otable/README.rst

     table = OTable(columns=(names, legs))

-Note that even though all the tables in this example are backed by the same kind of object, it is permissible to include columns in a table that are backed by different sets of objects.

 Now that we have our table, we can interrogate it.
 Indexing a table returns a row.

 >>> table[0]